You might have needs that are best met by other organisations. Here is some information about other services that may be useful.

 LGBT Health and Wellbeing

-If you are having some issues with your mental heath, there are lots of organisations that can help with this!
-These are just a few that we know of.
+If you are having issues with your mental heath, there are plenty of organisations that can help!
+These are just a few that we know of:

 Glasgow Association for Mental Health

 Glasgow and Clyde Rape Crisis has a partnership with GEMPAP to provide financial advice to survivors of sexual violence.
-You can speak to your Rosey Project support worker about this or go to their website.
+You can speak to your Rosey Project support worker about this or go to their website at:

-In Glasgow, you can get access to all sexual health services through the Sandyford
+In Glasgow, you can access all sexual health services through the Sandyford at: